Advanced Motor Fuels in Finland

 Outlook

-Finland must reduce its CO2 in the non-ETS (not part of the EU emissions trading scheme) sector by 39% by 2030, putting pressure on emission reductions in transport.
-Biofuels — or, in more general terms, renewable fuels—– are seen as a very important element of emission reductions in transport.
+Finland must reduce its CO2 in the non-ETS (not part of the EU Emissions Trading Scheme) sector by 39% by 2030, putting pressure on emission reductions in transport.
+Biofuels — or, in more general terms, renewable fuels — are seen as a particularly important element of emissions reductions in transport.
 With its new liquid biofuels mandate written into law in spring 2019, Finland is one of the few countries with a fixed biofuels policy articulated through 2030.
 In parallel with increasing the amount of biofuels, Finland is promoting energy efficiency and electrification in transport as well.

-During 2022, green hydrogen and e-fuels production advanced as many new investment plans were published.
-In total, currently planned capacity will be more than 1 GW for green hydrogen and more than 500 MW for green methane production.
-In addition, there are investment plans for green ammonia production.
-Green methane is targeted to support green fuels use in HDVs.
+In 2022, green hydrogen and e-fuels production advanced as many new investment plans were published.
+In total, the plans described capacity goals of more than 1 GW for green hydrogen and more than 500 MW for green methane production.
+In addition, there were investment plans for green ammonia production, and the nation plans to target green methane to support green fuels use in HDVs.
+During 2023, new investment plans were published.
+Thus far, implementation of only few of the plans introduced since 2022 has progressed to construction of the plants.

 Major changes

-Finland’s energy and climate strategy calls for a 50% reduction in CO2 emissions from transport by 2030, and a new upper-level target for the country to be CO2-neutral by 2035.
+Finland’s energy and climate strategy calls for a 50% reduction in CO2 emissions from transport by 2030 and a new upper-level target for the country to be CO2-neutral by 2035.
 A renewable fuel (including liquids and biomethane) law for road transport calls for an actual energy share of 34% renewable fuels by 2030.
-A separate sub-target of 10% is set for advanced biofuels.
-In addition, the law for non-road machinery fuels calls for a 30% share of renewable fuels beginning in 2030.
+A separate sub-target of 10% was set for advanced biofuels.
+In addition, the law for non-road machinery fuels calls for a 10% share of renewable fuels beginning in 2030.
 This legislation signals that Finland is implementing one of the world’s most progressive biofuels policies.
 In addition, the government emphasizes a circular economy and the development of biogas.
+Despite the significant increase in wind electricity production, the majority of announced plans for green hydrogen production have not yet progressed into implementation.

 [1] Ministry of Economic Affairs and Employment of Finland, “Energy and Climate Strategy,” https://tem.fi/en/energy-and-climate-strategy-2016